sighupio/container-signature-enforcer/DEVELOP.md

 - docker-registry
 - notary
+- auth-server
 - cert-manager

-notary is configured with certificates issued by cert-manager.
+notary, registry and auth-server is configured with certificates issued by cert-manager.

 To create this base environment you just need to run: